DanielKrol1/git-lab/README.md

-To jest plik README 123 Zmiana
+To jest plik RfddfEADME 123 Zmiana

 To jest nowa funkcjonalność